microsoft/TypeScript-Handbook/pages/Compiler Options.md

 `--watch`<br/>`-w`                             |           |                                | Run the compiler in watch mode.
 Watch input files and trigger recompilation on changes.

 <sup>[1]</sup> These options are experimental.
+<sup>[2]</sup> To specify more than one value for these options, use comma to separate between each value.
+These options when used in `tsconfig.json` will be array of string.

 ## Related